-The site in Camden is the New Jersey monitoring location that has been measuring air toxics for the longest period.
+The closed site in Camden was the New Jersey monitoring location that had the longest history of measuring air toxics.
 The graph in Figure 4 shows the change in concentrations for three of the most prevalent air toxics, benzene, toluene, and xylene, from 1990 to 2008.
 The graph shows that while average concentrations can vary significantly from year to year, the overall trend is downward.
 High individual samples may also result in high annual averages in some years.
 Concentrations of most air toxics have declined significantly over the last ten years.
 Because air toxics comprise such a large and diverse group of compounds, however, these general trends may not hold for other compounds.